 Tana Slomowitz, a native of South Africa, Tana started her career as a clinical psychologist in private practice.
 After combining her experience as a clinical psychologist with corporate work, she founded Core Vision Consultancy in South Africa.
 There, she focused on working with international and local businesses as a diversity specialist and Leadership Development expert.
 Today, based in San Diego,Tana uses leadership development, group facilitation, executive coaching and change management skills to help organizations achieve results.
 She is co-founder of GloCo Leadership Consulting, a San Diego based consulting company committed to helping leaders unleash their full potential within a diverse and rapidly changing global economy.
 She has been working for NCRC as a trainer for two years.

-Nina Sughre moved to San Diego in 2016 where she serves at Morgan Stanley as an investigative due diligence consultant.
+Nina Sughrue moved to San Diego in 2016 where she serves at Morgan Stanley as an investigative due diligence consultant.
 Prior to Morgan Stanley, Ms. Sughrue worked at the United States Institute of Peace (USIP) as a senior program officer in Washington DC from 2004-2015.
 At USIP, Ms. Sughrue facilitated training programs that helped government officials, military and police personnel, representatives from international organizations, non-governmental employees, journalists, business leaders, and religious scholars improve their conflict management skills throughout the world.
 Ms. Sughrue designed, implemented, taught, and mentored a network of conflict resolution trained professionals in Pakistan.
 Based on her experience in conflict zones, Ms. Sughrue taught a course on trauma and peacebuilding at USIP.
+Prior to USIP, Ms. Sughrue was an intelligence officer for the federal government serving in South Asia.

 Ms. Sughrue received a Bachelor’s degree in Political Science from Boston University and a Master’s degree in International Policy from The George Washington University’s Elliott School of International Affairs.